Professor of Geography

 volume of these mass wasting events, and hopefully, publish your

 My primary research interests rest on the geography of rock and mineral decay (weathering).
 In particular, we are losing our collective priceless global cultural heritage of rock art daily through human and natural weathering processes.
 Thus, I feel an imperative to focus my expertise to help rock art researchers understand what geographical information can be extracted rock art before it is lost forever.
 If you want to obtain an understanding for why the study of rock art is so important, please read Cave Paintings and the Human Spirit: The Origin of Creativity and Belief (Amazon link) and listen to this NPR interview with Dr. David Whitley.
 This review of Dr. Whitley's book should convince you of its importance.
+However, if you want the cliff notes version, please watch this TED talk by Dr. Whitley.

 For your convenience, I present here a series of presentations on the aspect of the geography of weathering that offers the greatest potential to understand rock art.
 Rock Varnish: An Internet Primer for Rock Art Research can be used freely in your teaching and educational efforts.
 (The only restriction is that you may not sell a product using the imagery.)